-- If either of you have any unusual financial needs;
+- If either spouse has any unusual financial needs;

 - What each of your shares of the division of your marital assets and liabilities will be per the terms of your settlement;

-- If either of you have other support obligations to a third-party;
+- If either or both spouses have other support obligations to a third-party;

 - How old your children are;

-- If either of you have a source of income other than what is reported on your paychecks or W-2’s;
+- If either or both spouses has a source of income other than what is reported on your paychecks or W-2’s;

-- Other non-marital assets and liabilities you may own or owe;
+- Other non-marital assets and liabilities one or both spouses may own or owe;

 - If the children have any extraordinary medical costs not covered by health insurance;

-- What the standard of living was for the children while you were married, and
+- What the standard of living was for the children during your marriage, and

 - The always popular and eternally vague “any other factors deemed relevant including the best interests of the child.”

-Then there’s the issue of which parent pays.
+Then there’s the issue of which parent pays child support.

-Typically, the parent with whom the children spend less time will be the one paying child support.
+Typically, the parent with whom the children spend less time will be the party to pay child support.

-But what if you’re the parent who is also earning less?
-Is it fair that you should have to pay child support based on what the guideline states even if it creates a financial hardship for you?
+But what if that's the parent who is also earning less?
+Is it fair that this parent should have to pay child support based on what the guideline states even if it creates a financial hardship for that party?

 Can one parent waive child support on behalf of the children?
 And does that excuse the non-custodial parent from any financial obligations associated with the kids?

-So while you might think you simply run the guideline and use the number calculated, it’s not even close.
+So while you might think you simply run the Pennsylvania child support guidelines and use the number calculated, it’s not even close.
 The reality is that the number isn’t a hard and fast formula, but rather, a suggestion.

 And it’s just a starting point for negotiation.

-From there, it’s up to you and your spouse to negotiate an agreement that’s in the best interests of your children and that you both find fair.
+From there, it’s up to the parties to negotiate an agreement that’s in the best interests of their children and that both spouses find fair.

 A lot is left out of the PA Child Support Guidelines.

-But even when you run the PA child support guidelines, there are still a number of other expenses that aren’t covered in the basic support obligation.
+But even when you run the Pennsylvania child support guidelines, there are still a number of other expenses that aren’t covered in the basic support obligation.

 - Child care;